Frequently Asked Questions

 You need to access and complete our online scholarship application.
 We do not distribute paper applications and will only accept the online scholarship application for consideration of all institutional scholarship awards.
 By submitting this application you will have an opportunity to be considered for all possible institutional scholarships.

-You must first apply for admission to California State University, Fresno through the CSU Mentor admission web site.
+You must first apply for admission to California State University, Fresno through the Cal State Apply admission web site.
 Within a few business days of submitting your application for admission, you will receive an official acknowledgement (from the Fresno State Admission Office) that your application was received.
 Listed within that documentation is your Student ID Number that is assigned to you.

 Be sure to send a thank you letter to the donor.
-Our scholarships are provided by private donors who take an interest in supporting our students.
+Our scholarship funds are provided by private donors who take an interest in supporting our students.
 Without the support of these donors, many students would not be able to reach their educational goals.
-Your award letter will provide an address to send your thank you letter.
-Please review our guide on How to write a thank you letter.
+Your award notification will list a mailing address on where to send your thank you letter.

-Scholarships are available to all students who are incoming freshman, continuing or transfer (including out-of-state and AB540 students), undergraduate or graduate students who plan to attend Fresno State.
+Scholarships are available to all students who are incoming freshman, continuing or transfer (including out-of-state and AB540/Dreamer students), undergraduate or graduate students who plan to attend Fresno State.

 Scholarship eligibility is administered by the university and qualifications vary according to stipulations of individual donors who provided funding for the program.
 Factors for consideration typically include scholastic achievement, academic major, involvement in school organizations, participation in community activities, and full-time enrollment.
 Depending on specific donor criteria these factors can vary, so regardless of your accomplishment, interests, or background, we encourage you to apply online for scholarships.

 International students who are currently enrolled at Fresno State can apply for institutional scholarships using our online application.
 Incoming international students who are not currently enrolled, or have not been admitted, are not eligible to apply for institutional scholarships.

 Will a scholarship award affect my Financial Aid?